-Innovate Salone has launched its application cycle for the 2015 InChallenges program.
-In this 2-month accelerator program, Sierra Leonean youth will undergo a series of design-thinking trainings, leadership clinics, community outings and rigorous technical training and exploration in their area of interest.
-Program dates are set for July to August.
-Applications are due June 27th.
-You can download a Printable Document of the Application Here.
+Innovate Kenya has launched its application cycle for the 2016 InChallenges program.
+In this month long accelerator program, Kenyan youth will undergo a series of Design Thinking trainings, leadership clinics, community outings and rigorous technical training and exploration in their project of interest.
+Program dates are set for February to August.